 FIGURE 4.
 Das BlinkenBoards from ExpressPCB's “Miniboard” service.

 Paul built a board with the LEDs directly on the board and with power provided by a 9V battery snap.
 I built a board with the resistors omitted and had it drive a bunch of differing loads.
 James built one with a .100" 2x8 header and IDC connector pigtail with LEDs on the end.
 Every single one worked first shot out of the chute!

-I want to point out that with the details in this article, plus all the software being available at the downloads link at this article's webpage (www.nutsvolts.com), you should be able to build one of these boards yourself.
+You should be able to build one of these boards yourself with the details in this article and all the software available at the downloads,.
 However, if you'd rather not go dig for parts and you'd like to take advantage of the bulk buying power the folks at the Nuts & Volts store have, we encourage you to stop by the store and order a kit (Figure 5).

 Before we warm up the soldering iron, it’s always a good idea to have a look at the schematic to see just what it is we're building.
 Though the schematic is laid out according to the specifications cited, a quick overview of its configuration and design features will help you to understand your options when it comes to assembly.
 Refer to the schematic in Figure 6 and follow along.

 Power comes into the board via J4 and may be provided by a 9V battery snap, tinned leads, or even a 12V PC hard drive power connector.
 Once on board, V+ is routed to the 7805 voltage regulator (U3) and C2 is used to filter any incoming noise from the power source.
 Power from the voltage regulator is used to feed 5V to the ATtiny84 (U1).
 J1, J2, and J3 are .100" header pins and are used to set the mode of operation on power-up and during operation of the board.